CarsonScott/Prediction-Template-Learning/README.md

 ![Fig. 3](https://github.com/CarsonScott/Prediction-Template-Learning/blob/master/img/figure_3.png)
 Fig. 3

 It takes roughly twice as long to learn double the amount of information from the previous tests.
-Learning time appears to scale linearly with amount of material that needs to be retained.
+Time spent learning appears to scale linearly with the amount of material that needs to be retained, which reflects the way humans learn.

 I raised the input size back up to 50 and kept the length of the sequence at 200.